 Copywriters and art directors are almost never trained to be managers or business owners and we’re not trained to sell.
 This is a big problem throughout the industry.
 We’ve separated the workers from the reality of the business we’re in. #agencylife

 While I don’t take offense to this strict portrayal of the company, it’s not something I’m okay with, not by a long shot.
 We may wish to sell Bonehook someday, and this clearly means there has to be something here worth buying.
 And that means developing the kind of systems that future owners can use to reproduce the kind of financial results that attracted them to our company in the first place.

 It Helps To Know What Business You’re In

-My friend Charlie Quirk, a brand strategist at Google, says, “The best creatives of any flavor realize it’s not about them, but service to the client’s biz.”
+My friend Charlie Quirk, a brand strategist for Google, says, “The best creatives of any flavor realize it’s not about them, but service to the client’s biz.”
 He’s a problem solver working in communications.
-That’s what we aspire to be.
+The industry needs more Charlies.

 Better Creative Is the Means to An Important End

-The good news for Bonehook’s customers is the work we provide is an efficient and affordable means to their desired ends—more customers, more voters, more members and/or more advocates.
+The good news for our customers is the work we provide is an efficient and affordable means to their desired ends—more customers, more voters, more members and/or more advocates.